daniel-le97/v-cli/README.md

   -man                Prints the auto-generated manpage.

 Commands:
-  server              Removes all node_modules from a cwd or specified paths node                Removes all node_modules from a cwd or specified paths help                Prints help information. man                 Prints the auto-generated manpage.
+  server              starts a static web server on port 8080 with specified path or cwd node                Removes all node_modules from a cwd or specified paths help                Prints help information. man                 Prints the auto-generated manpage.